slothelle/cryptozoologist/README.md

 Cryptozoologist provides two main functions:

-* `Cryptozoologist.random`: returns a string separated by `-` (or other custom delimiter, uses the dictionaries per your configuration) (_Note_: aliased as `Cryptozoologist.generate` for backwards compatibility with anything below version 3)
+* `Cryptozoologist.random`: returns a string separated by a delimiter (_Note_: aliased as `Cryptozoologist.generate` for backwards compatibility with anything below version 3)
-* `Cryptozoologist.lorem(sentence_count)`: returns `sentence_count` number of sentences (using the dictionaries per your configuration), separated by punctuation randomly selected from `["!", ".", "?"]`
+* `Cryptozoologist.lorem(sentence_count)`: returns `sentence_count` number of sentences, separated by punctuation randomly selected from `["!", ".", "?"]`
-* `Cryptozoologist.street_address`: returns a string formatted to US street address standards (house number and street name) using the animal dictionaries
+* `Cryptozoologist.street_address`: returns a string formatted to US street address standards (house number and street name) using the animal dictionaries (_Note_: ignores animal subdictionary exclusions)

+Each method will respect your configuration settings where applicable.

 See below for more detailed usage on each method.